-Noodles is a not quite 2 year old Welsh Terrier who has not had a very pleasant start to his life.
-Unfortunately his previous owners were inexperienced and a little misguided with the training approach they took, so Noodles can be a little anxious in certain situations, however, with the right home – terrier experienced, no children, only to use positive, encouraging training – he will be an absolute star!
+Noodles is a 2 year old Welsh Terrier who has not had a very pleasant start to his life.
+Unfortunately his first owners were inexperienced and a little misguided with the training approach they took, so Noodles can be a little anxious in certain situations, however, with the right home – terrier experienced, no children, only to use positive, encouraging training – he will be an absolute star!

 He is a loving dog and enjoys fuss and attention and has enjoyed being handled at the groomers and with our regular volunteers.
 He is good with other dogs and is great on the lead, travels well and is generally a great example of his breed.
 He is probably NOT a good choice for you though if you have a cat or indeed your neighbour has a passing cat …. on his recent assessment he was very interested in them, and not in a “polite conversation” kind of way – I think he was suggesting they might put on their running shoes, so best no cats thanks.